limine-bootloader/limine/STIVALE2.md

 The kernel and modules loaded **are not** marked as usable memory.
 They are marked as Kernel/Modules (type 0x1001).

-Usable RAM chunks are guaranteed to be 4096 byte aligned for both base and length.

 The entries are guaranteed to be sorted by base address, lowest to highest.

+Usable and bootloader reclaimable entries are guaranteed to be 4096 byte aligned for both base and length.

-Usable RAM chunks are guaranteed not to overlap with any other entry.
+Usable and bootloader reclaimable entries are guaranteed not to overlap with any other entry.

-To the contrary, all non-usable RAM chunks are not guaranteed any alignment, nor is it guaranteed that they do not overlap each other (except usable RAM).
+To the contrary, all non-usable entries (including kernel/modules) are not guaranteed any alignment, nor is it guaranteed that they do not overlap other entries (except usable and bootloader reclaimable entries).

 #### Framebuffer structure tag